Code-Institute-Submissions/Third_milestone/README.md

 1. Installing Heroku CLI.
 2. Creating a Heroku Account or Login into Heroku via command `heroku login`.
-3. Initializing a git repository if not already createad.
+3. Initializing a git repository if not already created.
 4. Create a heroku application with `heroku create your-first-heroku-app --buildpack heroku/python`.
 5. Add the remote heroku git repository with `heroku git:remote -a your-first-heroku-app`.
 6. Create requirements.txt file in your project root folder in order for heroku to detect it as a Python project with `sudo pip3 freeze --local > requirements.txt`.